Sara-cos/Operationalising-of-ML/README.md

 # Opeartionalising of Machine Learning
 ## Overview
 In this project a model is trained using Automated Machine Learning.
 Then it is operationalised using Microsoft Azure Machine Learning.
+The operationalising is also done using pipeline automation.

 The dataset used here is a information of Portuguese Bank Marketing.
 The informations is based on phone calls , age, type of job, marital, education, has credit in defualt, housing, loan, type of contact , last contact, day of the week of the contact, duration in seconds, campaigns, and other variables.
 We want to predict if the client has subscribed a term deposit.
 The csv file consist of 32950 row and 21 columns.
 The csv file(https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).
 Here the loan column is the targeted column.